Preservation of splitting families and cardinal characteristics of the continuum: Suitable 2-graphs

 \begin{remark}

 In our applications, we only need the following weakening of property (v): for any $t\in[B]^{<\aleph_0}$, $a\in t$ and $e\in 2$, there is some $\eta :t\to 2$ that respects $\Bbf$ such that $\eta(a)=e$.
-The only place where (the weakening of) (v) is used is in the proof of Lemma~\ref{GBprop1}(b). \end{remark}
+The only place where (the weakening of) (v) is used is in the proof of Lemma~\ref{GBprop1}(b).
+However, this weakening is equivalent to (v) itself by compactness. \end{remark}

-The following definition and lemma will be used to construct a suitable $2$-graph: \begin{definition} Fix a $2$-graph $\Bbf$. \begin{enumerate} \item A finite partial function $s: B\to 2$ with $|{\dom s}|\geq 2$ (which we may also call ``finite positive atomic type'') is \emph{realized} by $z\in B$, if $x R_{s(x)} z$ for any $x\in\dom s$.